Higher dimensional rotating black hole solutions in quadratic $f(R)$ gravitational theory and the conserved quantities: Summary and discussion

-We have studied the physics of the rotating black string solutions by calculating their conserved quantities through the use of Komar \cite{Ka2}.
-This method gives divergent quantities of energy and angular momentum in the two cases of $N=4$ and $N>4$.
-We have therefore used the regularization method to obtain the energy momentum and the angular one with their finite values.
-The regularization method used in this study is the relocalization, which is created from the change of the Lagrangian for the gravitational field in terms of the total derivative.
-From the method, the representations for the energy momentum and the angular one have been acquired.
-It has also been confirmed that these results are consistent with the consequences derived in \cite{Aa02,Sa12}.
+We studied the physics of the rotating black {hole} solutions by calculating their conserved quantities using Komar \cite{PhysRev.127.1411}.
+This method provides divergent quantities of energy and angular momentum for the two cases of $N=4$ and $N>4$.Thus, we used the regularization method to obtain the energy-momentum and angular one with their finite values.
+The regularization method used in this study is relocalization, which is created from the change of the Lagrangian for the gravitational field in terms of the total derivative.
+From the method, the representations for the energy-momentum and angular one were acquired.
+It was also confirmed that these results were consistent with those derived in \cite{Awad:2002cz,PhysRevD.86.024013}.

-Finally, we have explored the entropy for the solutions of the rotating black strings.
-We have also acquired the Smarr-type formula of the mass, which is a function in terms of entropy and angular momentum, i.e., described by $M(S, J)$.
-It has been verified that the first law of thermodynamics for the black strings can be satisfied by the derived conserved quantities and the thermodynamic ones \cite{Sa12}.
-Furthermore, we have analyzed the phases for the cases $N=4$ and $N>4$.
-It has been shown that for these both cases, the system can be stable in a thermodynamic sense as demonstrated in Figs. 2 and 3.